edugca/xlMATRIX/README.md

 # xlMATRIX v.
 0.3.1

 Handle vectors and matrices in Excel as easy as in MatLab: slice, reverse, stack, shelve and more with lambda functions.
 No VBA!
+Many functions from MatLab are coded in Excel keeping their original names.

 ## History